bv2/DataAnalysis4LifeSciencesHD/README.md

 This repository contains the material for the course on Data Analysis for Life Sciences taught as a virtual class by Wolfgang Huber and Britta Velten at Heidelberg university in the summer semester 2020.
 The course is directly based on the material by Rafael Irizarry, Mike Love and further contributors that was assembled at their [webpage](https://rafalab.github.io/pages/harvardx.html).

 ## Literature
-The course mainly follows the chapters the book *Data Analysis for Life Science* by Rafael Irizarry and Mike Love.
+The course mainly follows the chapters of the book *Data Analysis for Life Science* by Rafael Irizarry and Mike Love.
 A free pdf version can be obtained [here](https://leanpub.com/dataanalysisforthelifesciences).
-In the pdf version you will also find links to Rmd-Documents that were used to generate the book and can be used to directly re-run and experiment with the code.
+(You can move the slider to 0$ to get a free copy).
+In the pdf version you will find links to Rmd-Documents that were used to generate the book and can be used to directly re-run and experiment with the code.

 ## Course agenda